sylvaindethier/css-neon/README.md

 # css-neon

-CSS only Neon box &amp; text
+CSS only Neon box & text configurable with CSS variables